ubc/iPeer/readme.md

 #### Running iPeer

-Note: if you are planning to develop iPeer and did not run docker pull with above, you will need to run `composer install` to install the dependencies and generate database configuration file.
+Note: if you are planning to develop iPeer and did not run docker pull with above commands, you will need to run `composer install` to install the dependencies and generate database configuration file.

 ```
 docker-compose up -d